alexschimel/Grounds/README.md

 There is an example dataset (2x DEMs, 2x spatially-variable uncertainty grids, 1x example polygon) [available for download from the releases page](https://github.com/alexschimel/Grounds/releases).

 If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
-Verify in your settings that you are set to receive 'Watching' notifications.
+Verify in your GitHub settings that you are set to receive 'Watching' notifications.

 For more information, contact the authors.